ClusterFights/MunchMan/Level_4_Blinky/README.md

 Looks like -O3 is working better than -Os.

-* Switch from RPI 3 Model B to RPI Model B+
+* **[DONE]** Switch from RPI 3 Model B to RPI Model B+

+Overall time for processing the whole dataset improved from 11.2 seconds to 7.2 seconds.
+Wow!
+Just from moving from the B's 1.2Ghz processor to the B+'s 1.4Ghz.

 * Develop microSD card interface for the ARTYS7 board.